Artist 'humiliated' after UN cultural agency put underwear on his nude sculptures

-Editor's Note — Stéphane Simon's "In Memory of Me" series was intended to comment on the culture of selfie-taking.
+Stéphane Simon's "In Memory of Me" series was intended to comment on the culture of selfie-taking.

 Works by French sculptor Stéphane Simon, which show nude, classical-style figures taking selfies, were being displayed in Paris during UNESCO's European Heritage Days event in September.